DanielField/archinstaller/README.md

 # archinstaller
 Arch Linux automated install script. **Do not run this script if you want to dual boot on the same drive.
 This script will erase everything on your drive.**
 This installer will automatically create your partitions.
 It will have three partitions: EFI (512MB), boot (512MB), and root (remaining space).
+The timezone and locale is currently hard-coded for Brisbane Australia in the script.
 Feel free to modify the script if you do not like this. :)

 ## Installation Steps
 1. Type `pacman -Syy`